 My partner Maria and I, made an immediate panic search.
 Failing to find him I contacted ExoticDirect who Yasha is insured with.
-Of course I wasn’t covered for an escape but they arranged an immediate call from John Hayward of the National Theft Register, who also logs lost birds.
+Of course I wasn’t covered for an escape but they arranged an immediate call from John Hayward who ran the National Theft Register.
 He gave us great advice and much reassurance.
 We made up some flyers and circulated them within the village.

 At home Yasha copies me whistling and particularly likes whistle calling the dogs.
 We sometimes have whistling competitions whereby, I at one end of the house and Yasha at the other, whistle to each other.
 I tried whistling around the area for him but there was no reply.

 Later that day Maria located Yasha on a tree nearby merrily whistling and saying “Hello” to her whilst busily shredding leaves.